This week’s theme was the Beach, Boats, and What Sinks / What Floats.

 Art Activities and Take Home Projects

 Create Discovery Bottles: We filled water bottles with a mix of colored water and vegetable oil, then added some sand, small rocks, and small sea shells.
 Then we sealed the bottles.
 The bottles create their own slow motion waves when tipped or shaken.
+(Point out that the oil floats on top of the water, because it’s “lighter” (less dense) and the sand and rocks sink because they’re heavier than the water.

 Other Art Ideas: You could try Floating Chalk Art, where a child scrapes chalk dust onto the surface of a tray of water then takes a print of it.
 Or you could try paper marbling.